Overview and Description of Primrose Plants

-Primula denticulata (Drumstick Primrose) - Grow about 1' high with a clustered ball of flowers atop a sturdy, upright stem.
+Primula denticulata (Drumstick Primrose) - These grow about 1 ft. high with a clustered ball of flowers atop a sturdy, upright stem.
 Good from seed.

 Primula x polyantha (Modern hybrids) - There is a lot of variety in this grouping, but most of what you will find in local garden centers would be included here.
-Easy growing.
+Easy to grow.

 Soil: As woodland plants, primrose prefer a moist soil with a slightly acidic soil pH.
 They also welcome copious amounts of organic matter.
-While primrose plants like moist soil, most varieties do not like to sit in wet soil and need the well draining texture an organic rich soil can provide.
-(Both P. japonica and P. denticulata can handle wet feet.)
+While primrose plants like moist soil, most varieties do not like to sit in wet soil and need the well draining texture a rich, organic soil can provide.
+(Both Primula japonica and Primula denticulata can handle wet feet.)